-Areas of activity: Tax
+Areas of activity: Corporate / M&A Private Clients Tax

 The principle of capital contributions and concealed contributions: Reflections following the Federal Supreme Court decision 9C_678/2021 of 17 March 2023